wadester/asciidoc_notes/README.md

 4. Fix numbered and lettered lists to use N., not N) and to not mix top-level paragraphs in the middle of numbered lists.
+    This may require some minor changes to document structure.

 5. Fix links to use the link: tag.

 6. Use [start=1] to restart a list in the same block, for example after a paragraph.

+7. Fix any text that should be pre-formatted to be indented.

+8. Add sub-sections, labeled lists, bold, and other features as desired (but the goal is KISS).

 This would be a sample paragraph.
 To restart the list use the [start=1] tag.